-The first two of these require the speech to be resynthesized using the binary mask.
+The evaluation techniques described below require a number of resynthesized signals.
 To achieve this, the gammatone filter outputs are divided into 25 ms time frames with a shift of 5 ms to yield a time-frequency decomposition corresponding to that used when generating the mask.
 These signals are weighted by the binary mask and each channel is recovered using the overlap-and-add method.
 These are summed across frequencies to yield a resynthesized signal.
+The percentage of target speech excluded from the segregated speech ( $P{EL}$ ), and the percentage of interferer included ( $P{NR}$ ) are defined to be [17, p.
+1146]: